Overview

 Introduction

 Before a measles vaccine was developed, most people had caught measles in childhood.
 Universal vaccination was introduced in 1969 into New Zealand, although uptake of the vaccine had been low until recent years.
-The last two major measles epidemics in New Zealand occurred in the 1990s with thousands of cases, hundreds of hospitalisations and seven deaths.
+New Zealand experienced two major measles epidemics in the 1990s which resulted in thousands of cases, hundreds of hospitalisations and seven deaths.
+The most recent major outbreak occurred in 2019/20 infecting more than 2000 people in New Zealand as well as spreading to Samoa where it caused 5705 cases and 83 deaths.

 Transmission